google/koladata/docs/cheatsheet.md

 l6 = kd.list([1, 2, None, 4])
 l6.select_items(lambda x: x >= 2) # [2, 4]

-# Returns a list concatenated from the list items
+# Returns a list with a different ItemId and items
-# of arguments
+# concatenated from the list items of arguments
 kd.concat_lists(kd.list([1, 2]), kd.list([3, 4]))

 # Return a list with appended items